jlelong/LaTeX-Workshop-wiki/Compile.md

     \DefineVerbatimEnvironment{juliaterm}{Verbatim}{}
     ```

-    Then, the file can be compiled using the following recipe
+    Then, the file can be compiled using the following built-in recipe

     ```json
       {